makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ### Rely

 Singapore's very own BNPL superstar, Rely, is shaking up the e-commerce scene with their innovative interest-free installment service.
-This young company has already raised an impressive [$75 million](https://www.crunchbase.com/organization/rely-265a) and is gearing up to expand.
+This young company has already raised an impressive <a href="https://www.crunchbase.com/organization/rely-265a">$75 million</a> and is gearing up to expand.

 ### TendoPay

-Filipino consumers now have access to convenient, affordable installment loans through TendoPay, thanks to a [strategic investment](https://fintechnews.ph/45009/lending/australian-bnpl-firm-zip-drives-expansion-in-south-east-asia-with-investment-in-tendopay/) by Zip, the leading Australian BNPL provider.
+Filipino consumers now have access to convenient, affordable installment loans through TendoPay, thanks to a <a href="https://fintechnews.ph/45009/lending/australian-bnpl-firm-zip-drives-expansion-in-south-east-asia-with-investment-in-tendopay/">strategic investment</a> by Zip, the leading Australian BNPL provider.
 Since 2018, TendoPay has been providing digital installment plan solutions, with a focus on responsible lending.

 This platform gives Filipino consumers the flexibility to repay their loans over a range of terms, from 15 days to 24 months.
 With Zip's support, TendoPay is well-positioned to continue scaling and expand its reach in the Philippines.

 ### Fundiin

-Vietnamese fintech startup Fundiin has raised [$1.8 million](https://vir.com.vn/bnpl-fundiin-raises-18-million-in-oversubscribed-seed-round-87594.html) in a seed round with participation from Genesia Ventures, JAFCO Asia, Xffirmers, Trihill Capital, and others.
+Vietnamese fintech startup Fundiin has raised <a href="https://vir.com.vn/bnpl-fundiin-raises-18-million-in-oversubscribed-seed-round-87594.html">$1.8 million</a> in a seed round with participation from Genesia Ventures, JAFCO Asia, Xffirmers, Trihill Capital, and others.

 Fundiin is the leading BNPL provider in Vietnam, and helps retailers increase sales by up to 30%.
 Via its zero-cost buy-now-pay-later facilities, Fundiin allows customers to spread the cost of their purchases over time, without incurring any additional charges.